Le-Jy/cpt-webservices/README.md

 - `second +`: sensork KEY {HUMIDITY, TEMPERATURE, SUNLIGHT, BUTTON}
 - `third +`: sensor ID = esp ip address + sensorname/nbcomponent (for example 192.126.1.1.0temperature1)

-ATTENTION, for the TEMEPERATURE, the sunlight, the associated led id is led0 and for button it's led1 (fixed name).
+ATTENTION, for the temperature and the sunlight sensors: the associated led id is led0 and for button it's led1 (fixed name).